-URBACT Local Support Groups (ULSG) are a fundamental building block of the URBACT programme.
-Each URBACT partner is required to set up a Local Support Group gathering key local stakeholders in order to co-produce the Local Action Plan (LAP).
+URBACT Local Groups (ULG) are a fundamental building block of the URBACT programme.
+Each URBACT partner is required to set up a Local Group gathering key local stakeholders in order to co-produce city strategies and action plans.

-Every city partner in an URBACT network is required to set up an URBACT Local Support Group (ULSG) that brings together all relevant stakeholders having a stake in the policy challenge addressed by the city (e.g. youth unemployment, regeneration of deprived neighbourhood, energy-efficiency in housing, etc.).
+Every city partner in an URBACT network is required to set up an URBACT Local Group (ULG) that brings together all relevant stakeholders having a stake in the policy challenge addressed by the city (e.g. youth unemployment, regeneration of deprived neighbourhood, energy-efficiency in housing, etc.).

-The main objective of the ULSG is to bring around the table the different interests at stakes and different perspectives to frame problems and agree policy priorities, and design concrete solutions so as to address these problems in the most efficient way.
-Within an URBACT networks, partners' ULSG are expected to co-produce an integrated action plan, embedding the knowledge, experience, lessons drawn from the exchange taking place during the network's transnational seminars.
+The main objective of the ULG is to bring around the table the different interests at stakes and different perspectives to frame problems and agree policy priorities, and design concrete solutions so as to address these problems in the most efficient way.
+Within URBACT networks, partners' ULG are expected to co-produce city strategies, embedding the knowledge, experience, lessons drawn from the exchange taking place during the network's transnational seminars.